Cachamoe/Fitness-Tracker/README.md

 ![]()

 ## Overview
-This application that allows users to create and update exercises!
+This application allows users to create and update exercises!

 Here is a link to the deployed webpage: []